-A hierarchy of streets, variety of surface treatments and landscaped areas/parks have been used to create people friendly streets and spaces within the development.
+The combination of the open space and cycle/pedestrian network and the hierarchy of streets/variety of surface treatments have been used to create people friendly streets and spaces within the development.
 Efforts have been made to ensure that the roads are not dominated by vehicle users but rather safely shared by cyclists, pedestrians and drivers.
 The development scheme features a number of apartments and duplex units which are oriented to face the Liffey River while the proposed crèche facility is accessible from the Brooklands access road as well as internally through the development.
 These aspects of the development will improve existing streetscape conditions along these interfaces.